-While India captain MS Dhoni and his deputy Virat Kohli showed off some fine football skills during practice at Junction Oval in Melbourne yesterday, the rest of the team desperately need a crash course in the beautiful game
+While captain MS Dhoni and Virat Kohli displayed some fine football skills during practice at Junction Oval in Melbourne yesterday, the rest of the team desperately needed a crash course in the game

 Melbourne: They're not expected to kick the football around like professionals, but some members of India's world champion cricket outfit desperately need a crash course in football.

 Virat Kohli controls the ball during a practice session at Junction Oval in St Kilda, Melbourne yesterday.
 Pic/Suman Chattopadhyay

 Besides skipper Mahendra Singh Dhoni, his deputy Virat Kohli and Ambati Rayudu, most of India's cricketers struggle when they try to negotiate the bigger ball, as compared to the cherry they handle with ease.
 And yesterday afternoon's training session at the Junction Oval here was yet another round of football funnies.

 Having returned to training for the first time since Sunday's decimation of Pakistan in their World Cup opener, the Men in Blue began their practice drills at the St Kilda Cricket Club's ground here with a game of football.